Allow access to a consumer account

 Grant the MANAGE WAREHOUSES privilege to a Snowflake Native App

-The MANAGE WAREHOUSES privilege allows an application to create, modify, and use warehouses within the consumer account.
+The MANAGE WAREHOUSES privilege allows an app to create, modify, and use warehouses within the consumer account.
 To grant the MANAGE WAREHOUSES privilege to an app, use the GRANT as shown in the following example:

 GRANT MANAGE WAREHOUSES ON ACCOUNT TO APPLICATION hello_snowflake_app;